 As emperor, Alexander was known for his religious tolerance, which set him apart from his predecessors.
 He reversed Septimius Severus’ harsh policy against Jews and Christians.
 “He respected the privileges of the Jews and allowed the Christians to exist unmolested”, according to his biography in the Historia Augusta.
 This curious work of semi-history also claims the emperor had in his personal lararium an eclectic set of images and portraits.
 He had statues of deified emperors, of which he had chosen the best, but also of “saints” (animas sanctiores) like the Pythagorean philosopher Apollonius of Tyana, Jesus Christ, Abraham and Orpheus.
 Among the portraits of his ancestors was an image of Alexander the Great.
 The Historia Augusta further states that Alexander had plans to build a temple for Christ and make him a god.
 These plans were abandoned when the haruspices inspected the entrails of the sacrificial animals and “discovered” that if he built such a temple, everyone would convert to Christianity and nobody would visit the pagan temples anymore.

 The first part of Alexander’s reign was largely peaceful.
-The Parthians, Rome’s eastern nemesis, were embroiled in a death struggle against the forces of a Persian nobleman called Artaxerxes (as he is known in in Roman and Greek sources; Ardashir was his true name).
-The Parthian king Artabanus V had tried to quell Artaxerxes’ rebellion, but was defeated on several occasions.
+The Parthians, Rome’s eastern nemesis, were embroiled in a death struggle against the forces of a Persian nobleman called Ardashir (Artaxerxes in Roman and Greek sources).
+The Parthian king Artabanus IV had tried to quell Ardashir’s rebellion, but was defeated on several occasions.
 In April of 224, his forces were annihilated by the Persians, the king himself was killed and the Parthian Empire was destroyed.
-Artaxerxes founded a new dynasty and became the ruler of the Sassanid Empire, which would arguably become a much greater threat to the Roman Empire that the Parthian Empire had ever been.
+Ardashir founded a new dynasty and became the ruler of the Sassanid Empire, named after his grandfather Sassan, which would arguably become a much greater threat to the Roman Empire that the Parthian Empire had ever been.
 But it would still be a couple of years before the Sassanid king had his hands free to execute his plans to reforge the Achaemenid Empire and claim back many territories that had been Roman for centuries.
-Artaxerxes first had to deal with Artabanus’ brother Vologases, who still controlled parts of the former Parthian Empire.
+Ardashir first had to deal with Artabanus’ brother Vologases, who still controlled parts of the former Parthian Empire.
 For now, the Roman-Sassanid border was at peace, but it was the eerie silence before the storm.

 At home, Alexander and his advisors ruled the Empire wisely and mostly without bloodshed.
 There were some problems in the imperial palace, however.
 Alexander’s mother Mamaea had arranged a marriage between her son and a girl named Sallustia Orbiana, who was the daughter of Seius Sallustius, a senator.
 The marriage, which took place in 225 or 226, proved to be a happy one, but Mamaea soon became jealous of the new Augusta and started to bully and abuse her and her father.
 Seius Sallustius fled to the barracks of the praetorians and complained to the emperor.
 But since Alexander did not dare stand up to his mother, Seius was executed and the emperor’s wife was chased out of the palace and banished to Africa, where she probably died some years later.
 Alexander may have remarried, but a second wife called Memmia, a consul’s daughter, is only mentioned in the Historia Augusta.